Advertiser Disclosure

 Hot Tip:

 SFO has 4 Priority Pass Lounges and 2 restaurants where Priority Pass members can enjoy a credit towards their preflight meal and drinks.
 The only non-airline Priority Pass lounge is The Club SFO, which is often busy and requires members to add their names to a waitlist.
-You can enjoy complimentary Priority Pass membership as a perk of numerous credit cards.
+You can enjoy a complimentary Priority Pass membership as a perk of numerous credit cards.

 Final Thoughts